Identification of Edge Disconnections in Networks Based on Graph Filter Outputs

 In the following, we evaluate the performance of the proposed greedy algorithms from Subsection \ref{Proposed Solutions} in terms of detection and identification performance.
 We assume the worst-case scenario, where any of the edges can be disconnected.
 The results of the ML decision rule are not shown due to its computational complexity, which makes it impractical.

 In Fig. \ref{fig_UcGLRT_comparison}, we evaluate the performance of the detection question: is there any disconnection in the topology?
 That is, the null hypothesis is $\mathcal{H}_0$, while the alternative includes the union of all the other options, $\mathcal{H}_1,\ldots,\mathcal{H}_K$.
-According to the ML decision rule (\ref{MML_min1}), we evaluate the performance of the detector
+According to the ML decision rule (\ref{MML min1}), we evaluate the performance of the detector

 where $\hat{\Emat}$ is obtained from the estimated edge disconnection, $\hat{\mathcal{C}}$, by either the greedy algorithm from Algorithm \ref{greedy_al} denoted ``full" greedy or by the greedy algorithm with the neighboring strategy in Algorithm \ref{greedy_al_nig} with $\beta=0,1$.
+In each algorithm, we limit the maximum number of possible edge disconnections in the network to $r_{\max}=10$.
 We compare these detectors with the naive smoothness detector from (\ref{smooth naive}) and with the BMDS detector from (\ref{BMSD}).
 Figure \ref{fig_UcGLRT_comparison} presents the ROC curves of these methods for the graph filters from Table \ref{FT} with $r=5$ disconnected edges, a noise variance of $\sigma_{\wvec}^2=0.5$, and $M=100$ time samples.